-Total marks out of 10
+\\\\\ Total marks out of 10

-for the first paper and will incorporate the necessary changes of the first paper.
+Concept Paper - 25% of Final Mark - due according to class schedule.
+This paper will build on the work done for the first paper and will incorporate the necessary changes of the first paper.
 If changes are not made from paper #1 to this paper, marks will be deducted.